Interviewing

 Highlights from past interviews are in the video above; select full interviews are below; still others are here and here.

-After Matthew’s hilarious, poignant interview with her before 800 people, Isabel Allende asked him to join her for a second conversation.
+After Matthew’s hilarious, poignant interview with her before 800 people, Isabel Allende asked him to join her for this second conversation at SF’s JCC.

-Matthew interviewed Ernest White II, producer and host of the show Fly Brother, about getting a show onto public television.
+Matthew interviewed Ernest White II, producer and host of PBS’s Fly Brother, about his career and getting a show onto public television.

 After Matthew’s first interview with Isabel Allende for 800 people, she asked him to join her for a second conversation.